na-na-hi/renget/archive/HaithamUraniumFever.md

 -His favorite color is neon green.
 -He is fond of flowers/plants in general because of the big garden his family has back in France.
 His favorite flowers are Hydrangeas.
 -His ears tend to turn red quickly when he's embarrassed.
--Multiple nicknames, including "Uranium Fever", "Quidditch Man", "Mr. Quidditch", "Storm Hawk", "Hawk", "Haith" or "Monty" (by Artorias).
+-Multiple nicknames, including "Uranium Fever", "Quidditch Man", "Mr. Quidditch", "Storm Hawk", "Hawk", "Quidditch Hawk", "Haith" or "Monty" (by Artorias).
 -Will enthusiastically sing in Karaoke.
 -Likes to go camping.
 During breaks he would just go camping by himself to enjoy the wilderness, nature, comfy scenery, and adventure outside of school.
 Wishes to go on a camping trip with friends some time.
 -Dreams of pursuing a professional career in Quidditch and to eventually play for the French National team in the Quidditch World Cup one day.